 If the only thing you take away from this guide is this number one tip, you’ll already be on your way to success.
 And the most important tip?
 Read the installation instructions provided by your manufacturer!

 Why is this important for any successful installation?
 Well, every flooring manufacturer is a little different, and those small differences add up.

-Different acclimation times, tools, and job site prep are some of the areas where installation can vary.
-Most, if not all, of the errors we see with installing bamboo floors could have been avoided if the installer had simply read the installation instructions first.
-So, print them out, take out a highlighter, dog-ear a few pages, and spend 30 minutes reading them over so you have a better understanding on what is required of you for a successful installation.
+Different acclimation times, tools, and job site prepare some of the areas where installation can vary.
+Most, if not all, of the errors we see with installing bamboo floors, could have been avoided if the installer had simply read the installation instructions first.
+So, print them out, take out a highlighter, dog-ear a few pages, and spend 30 minutes reading them over so you have a better understanding of what is required of you for a successful installation.

 Tip 2 – Safety First!

 With any DIY job, safety is a top priority.
 Protect your eyes with goggles or a face shield when cutting planks.
 And speaking of cutting planks, use an 80 tooth 10” tungsten carbide tipped saw blade for the cleanest cuts.
 Strand bamboo and eucalyptus floors are dense, so not just any old saw blade will do.
 All successful projects start with the proper tools!

 Wear an N95 dust mask while cutting planks so you don’t breathe the dust created by sawing.

 Because there will be dust, place a towel or old bathmat under the saw.
 It will trap some of the dust reduce the amount you track with your shoes.